 Parents (or others responsible for the truancy) may also be charged with contributing to the delinquency of a minor, which can carry penalties of up to one year in jail and $2,000 in fines.
 As you can imagine, it is particularly important for those facing these charges to work with a top criminal defense attorney.

 Not every absence is considered a truancy.
 Absences may be excused for illness; medical, dental or optometrist appointments; or for funerals of immediate family members.
 Additionally, the law only applies to students between the ages of 6-17 who attend public school.
 Students 5 and younger or 18 and older and those who attend private school cannot be charged with truancy.
 Because the law makes no exception for students with mental or behavioral issues that make school attendance difficult, it is often beneficial for these students to attend private school.

-If you or your child has been accused of chronic truancy, San Diego juvenile defense lawyer Peter M. Liss can help.
+If you or your juvenile child has been accused of chronic truancy, contact Peter M. Liss to discuss the right defense for your case.
 Please call (760) 643-4050 or (858) 486-3024 to schedule a free initial consultation.

 Image by Fabe-Lau